Turkey and Syria earthquake: evidence-based innovations and guidance for acute crisis response.

-The project will develop and test a novel intervention to reduce IPV in displaced Muslim communities in sub-Saharan Africa.
-The intervention will target women, men and married couples in a Somali refugee population in Ethiopia and will use community practices, cultural ceremonies or traditions as a platform for intervention delivery.
-The proposed project attempts to also understand and assess the protective cultural traditions that prevent and reduce IPV within families and communities rather than only emphasising the ‘harmful’ traditions addressed in current research and programming.
+The project developed and tested a novel intervention to reduce IPV in displaced Muslim communities in sub-Saharan Africa.
+The intervention targeted women, men and married couples in a Somali refugee population in Ethiopia and used community practices, cultural ceremonies or traditions as a platform for intervention delivery.
+The proposed project attempted to also understand and assess the protective cultural traditions that prevent and reduce IPV within families and communities rather than only emphasising the ‘harmful’ traditions addressed in current research and programming.

-This will also allow exploration of how cultural norms related to IPV and how cultural practices and ceremonies shift as a result of displacement.
-This project will develop a framework that can be used as a tool for program planning and design by other humanitarian actors in other settings to integrate cultural factors into the design of public health and IPV interventions.
+This also allowed exploration of how cultural norms related to IPV and how cultural practices and ceremonies shift as a result of displacement.
+This project developed a framework that can be used as a tool for program planning and design by other humanitarian actors in other settings to integrate cultural factors into the design of public health and IPV interventions.

-This innovation will build the evidence base on gender, social, cultural, and religious norms that contribute to IPV in displaced populations and also inform how cultural and community practices in refugee settings may serve as platforms for IPV intervention delivery.
-This evidence will be used to inform IPV intervention design and implementation in refugee settings.
+This innovation built the evidence base on gender, social, cultural, and religious norms that contribute to IPV in displaced populations and also informed how cultural and community practices in refugee settings serve as platforms for IPV intervention delivery.
+This evidence was used to inform IPV intervention design and implementation in refugee settings.